Mte90/awesome-wordpress-developer-tips/README.md

 ##Why
 This list is born from a real workflow in my development in WordPress, sometimes you don't need or not exist a library that do a specific stuff very well with a real case to study.
 When i need something like that I search for other plugins that do that stuff to study and replicate, better if possible.
 For that reason I remember many plugins what they do and I search for recreate the same UX/UI.
 This list infact contain reference to plugins or docs but not to tutorials.
-In this way is possible see in action also the workaround used and more important a case study.
+In this way is possible see in action, also the workaround used, and more important a case study.
-In few words this is a list for skilled WordPress developers that want a simple way to found specific code (in the mainly case that use an hook).
+In few words this is a list for skilled WordPress developers that want a simple way to found specific code (in the mainly case how use a specific hook).

 PS: Part * is used because sometimes the code is splitted (maybe an hook declaration and a function).
-PSS: Sometimes the code can be in the wrong line because the line is changed, search in that page or open a ticket to fix that page.
+PSS: Sometimes the code can be in the wrong line because the line is changed, search in the linked page or open a ticket to fix that list.

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)